-ALX continued to strengthen and diversify its pipeline of energy metals projects by staking additional lithium properties in Quebec and Saskatchewan.
-At the Company's Bradley Lake Uranium Property in Saskatchewan's Athabasca Basin, field work yielded positive uranium sampling values.
+During the first nine months of 2023, ALX continued to strengthen and diversify its pipeline of energy metals projects by staking additional lithium properties in Quebec and Saskatchewan, and engaged in the following exploration activities:

 - Acquired additional claims in four new claim blocks named Cobra, Viper, Python East and Python West at the Company's Hydra Lithium Project ("Hydra").
-Hydra is located in Quebec's James Bay region, which has emerged as a significant lithium exploration district following the lithium discovery made by Patriot Battery Metals.
-ALX's mineral claims in the area now total 29,263 ha.
-During the quarter ending March 31st, results from forty rock samples collected from outcrops yielded some anomalous values of pathfinder elements for lithium-bearing pegmatites. - Acquired a 100% interest in the Crystal Lithium property in northern Saskatchewan, which comprises 54 mineral claims in five claim blocks totaling 44,587 ha.
+Hydra is located in Quebec's James Bay region, which has emerged as a significant lithium exploration district following the lithium discovery and large maiden resource based on less than 60,000m of drilling recently announced by Patriot Battery Metals Inc. ALX's mineral claims in the area now total 29,263 ha.
+Early results from forty rock samples collected from outcrops in late 2022 yielded some anomalous values of pathfinder elements for lithium-bearing pegmatites.
+Exploration activities during and subsequent to the quarter's end were limited to due extensive forest fire activity during the summer months and were again suspended due to moose hunting season by the Cree Nation of Wemindji from September 15 to October 15, 2023.
+However, ALX was able to complete an airborne Light Detection and Ranging Survey ("LiDAR"), in addition to an orthophoto survey at the Volta claim block.
+The LiDAR survey provided valuable topographical and high-resolution photos that clearly outlined the local fault structures and can help to detect pegmatites. - Acquired a 100% interest in the Crystal Lithium property in northern Saskatchewan, which comprises 54 mineral claims in five claim blocks totaling 44,587 ha.
 The project is located near historical lithium showings at Bailey Lake. - Acquired a 100% interest, subject to a 2.0% NSR, in the Reindeer Lithium property in northern Saskatchewan, which comprises 5 mineral claims totaling 13,239 ha.
-The property is prospective for lithium-bearing pegmatite mineralization in an underexplored area that has seen limited lithium exploration. - A surface sampling program conducted at the Bradley Lake Uranium Property located near the northeast edge of the Athabasca Basin within the Grease River trend near the historic Fond du Lac uranium deposit returned geochemical values ranging from 0.08% U3O8 to 1.77% U3O8.
+The property is prospective for lithium-bearing pegmatite mineralization in an underexplored area with mapped pegmatites that has seen limited lithium exploration. - Carried out a ground geophysical program at the Sabre Uranium Project in northern Saskatchewan. - A surface sampling program conducted at the Bradley Lake Uranium Property located near the northeast edge of the Athabasca Basin within the Grease River trend near the historic Fond du Lac uranium deposit returned geochemical values ranging from 0.08% U3O8 to 1.77% U3O8.